 Okay so the condensing unit has components inside it also but it is an important component of an air conditioner.
 Without the condenser, the air conditioner would not work.
 Inside the conventional condenser include the following components and their function:

-- Compressor - the compressor is a very important component in the refrigeration process.
+- Compressor - the compressor is a very important component in the refrigeration process and is a major air conditioner component.
 The refrigeration process is how the AC cools.
 Another way to put it is that the air conditioner removes heat from the building.
 It moves the heat from a place where it is not wanted to a place where it makes no difference.
 The compressor pumps the refrigerant throughout the refrigeration system.
 The refrigerant, in an AC, carries the heat from the inside to the outside.
 Or from the air handler where the evaporator is to the condensers that will reject the heat out of the refrigerant into the air outside.

-- Of course, we would be remiss if we did not mention the cabinet of the condensing unit.
+- Of course, we would be remiss if we did not mention the cabinet of the air conditioner condensing unit.

 Air Conditioner Components | The Air Handler

 The air handler in an air conditioner system houses similar components as the condenser but they serve an entirely different purpose.